ariafatah0711/ctf_aria/overthewire/bandit/level 25.md

 ---
-layout: level
+layout: default
 level: 25
-previous: ./level 24.html
-next: ./level 26.html
+name_file: level
 ---

+{% include level-section.html %}

 # soal
 A daemon is listening on port 30002 and will give you the password for bandit25 if given the password for bandit24 and a secret numeric 4-digit pincode. \